abitdodgy/cfw-usermanager/README.md

 1. Create the database using the included SQL file.
 2. Create the datasource.

+This app uses BCrypt.class for password hashing.
+It's included in the lib directory.
+Make sure it's available to the app.
+If you have problems, check the path to the class in the User.cfc model.
+We create a BCrypt object in two methods: securePassword() and authenticate().

 Note that this version uses a new schema.
 The old schema is no longer compatible with this version.